 Also note that in some instances the index score (shown on the card) is below the target, yet the school has met the target.
-Schools may get credit for meeting the target if they are making rapid progress toward the target, through a provision in the law known as "safe harbor."
+Schools may get credit for meeting the target if they are making rapid progress toward the

-See the RIDE website, www.ride.ri.gov, under 2006 School-Performance Classifications, for additional information.
+See the RIDE Web site, www.ride.ri.gov, under School Report Cards, for additional information.